estranged18/terraform-warehouse/README.md

 The bucket contains also two scripts needed to run the application as a Linux service.

-_user_data_ feld in EC2 instance is used to install Java Corretto 11, get the scripts and Warehouse JAR from S3 bucket, and launch it as a service on port 8080.
+_user_data_ field in EC2 instance is used to install Java Corretto 11, get the scripts and Warehouse JAR from S3 bucket, and launch it as a service on port 8080.